 Pros

-- It’s the only way to make all of those odd sized and shaped projects like hats, shoes, and so much more.
+- It's the only way to make all those odd-sized and shaped projects, like hats, shoes, and many more.

 - Infusible Ink and sublimation are compatible.